NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/SlicerPluginForDetectionOfMotionArtifactOnT1WMri/README.md

 <!-- Add a short paragraph describing the project. -->

-We want to create a Slcier module to detect and / or quantify motion artifacts in T1 weighted MRI.
+We want to create a Slicer module to detect and / or quantify motion artifacts in T1 weighted MRI.